About the Azure SQL database connector plugin¶

 - Auto-generate the create tables and transfer query scripts for each Entity, including all the steps for storing the optimized data in the data lake storage.

-These are the metadata extractor configuration parameters to be input for this version of connector.
+These are the metadata extractor configuration parameters to be input for this version of connector plugin.
 All of these parameters are optional:

-- Objects to exclude: this is a list with comma separated values, which includes those objects that we do not want to load into the system.
-Entity metadata for these objects will therefore not be created.
+Object Restriction List: this is a list with comma separated values, which includes those objects that we want or do not want to load into the system, depending on the value of

 Once the metadata extractor pipeline has been created, it is executed.
 This execution could take a while (from 5 to 15 minutes) depending on the load of Data Factory and the status and load of the associated Databricks cluster.
 Sidra exposes API endpoints as well to manually execute the SQL Metadata extractor pipeline.

-Please see on the commmon connectors page about the parameters needed to set up a trigger.
+Please see on the common Sidra connector plugins page about the parameters needed to set up a trigger.

 SQL data types and transformations¶